Tuesday, November 9, 2010

 The plot in this case is that of JAWS from 1975 but nearly every significant element of it had been standard fare in horror movies since the 1950s, movies of which JAWS is a lineal descendant.
 Nominally based on a novel by Peter Benchley, the film bears only a passing resemblance to the book.
 Its cinematic influences are primarily those earlier horror tales, beefed up with a more visceral approach to visceral matters, a healthier quotient of blood-spilling, more attention to characterization and a helping of post-Watergate cynicism toward authority.

 That last wasn't really a new element in these films.
 While their heroes were usually drawn from officialdom, their monsters were very often unleashed via ill-advised government nuclear tests.
-JAWS revived the specter of malevolent authority in a huge way and it quickly became a cliché in the horror movies of the decades that followed.
+JAWS revived the specter of malevolent authority in a huge way and it quickly became a cliché in the horror movies--and, eventually, in a wide range of the genre movies--of the decades that followed.

 So where am I going with this?